avajs/ava/docs/04-snapshot-testing.md

 $ ava --update-snapshots
 ```

-In AVA 4, if you need to update snapshots for only a particular test, you can use `--update-snapshots` together with e.g. `--match` or `.only()` to select the test.
+If you need to update snapshots for only a particular test, you can use `--update-snapshots` together with e.g. `--match` or `.only()` to select the test.

 You can specify a fixed location for storing the snapshot files in AVA's [`package.json` configuration](./06-configuration.md):